dfelinto/blender-manual/modeling/surfaces/editing.rst

-else Blender will try to do its best to guess what to merge with what, or the merge will fail (either silently, or stating that "\ ``Resolution doesn't match`` " if rows with different number of points are selected, or that there is "\ ``Too few selections to merge`` " if you only selected points in one surface…).
+else Blender will try to do its best to guess what to merge with what, or the merge will fail (either silently, or stating that "\ ``Resolution doesn't match`` " if rows with different number of points are selected, or that there is "\ ``Too few selections to merge`` " if you only selected points in one surface...).

-So to avoid problems, you should always only select border rows with the same number of points… Note that you can join a border U-row of one surface with a border V-row of another one, Blender will automatically "invert" the axis of one surface for them to match correctly.
+So to avoid problems, you should always only select border rows with the same number of points...
+Note that you can join a border U-row of one surface with a border V-row of another one, Blender will automatically "invert" the axis of one surface for them to match correctly.

 NURBS surface curves are often used to create objects like hulls, as they define cross sections all along the object, and you just have to "skin" them as described above to get a nice, smooth and harmonious shape.
 See :doc:`this tutorial <ls/modeling/surfaces/skinning>` for a detailed workflow.